Theo1555/Practical/Sharing-Photos-&-Videos.md

 ## Dragging and Dropping Media

-WhatsApp supports dragging and dropping media
+WhatsApp supports drag-and-drop for photos and videos.

 1. Open the chat with the contact or group you want to send the media to.
 2. Open File Explorer on your laptop